About Clustering on the Firepower 4100/9300 Chassis

 To ensure cluster control link functionality, be sure the round-trip time (RTT) between units is less than 20 ms. This maximum latency enhances compatibility with cluster members installed at different geographical sites.
 To check your latency, perform a ping on the cluster control link between units.

 The cluster control link must be reliable, with no out-of-order or dropped packets; for example, for inter-site deployment, you should use a dedicated link.

 Cluster Control Link Network

 The Firepower 4100/9300 chassis auto-generates the cluster control link interface IP address for each unit based on the chassis ID and slot ID: 127.2.chassis_id.slot_id.
-You cannot set this IP address manually, either in FXOS or within the application.
 The cluster control link network cannot include any routers between units; only Layer 2 switching is allowed.

 We recommend connecting all units to a single management network.
 This network is separate from the cluster control link.

 You must assign a Management type interface to the cluster.
 This interface is a special individual interface as opposed to a Spanned interface.
 The management interface lets you connect directly to each unit.
 This Management logical interface is separate from the other interfaces on the device.
 It is used to set up and register the device to the Firepower Management Center.
 It uses its own local authentication, IP address, and static routing.
 Each cluster member uses a separate IP address on the management network that you set as part of the bootstrap configuration.